-It is time to submit nominations for the Virginia Gunderson award for the 2009 calendar year (Spring–Fall)
+It is time to submit nominations for the Virginia Gunderson award for the last calendar year (Spring 2010–Fall 2010)

 The Virginia Gunderson Award is a faculty-nominated prize for the best paper written in a CMCL graduate seminar in the past year.
 This formal recognition of the student’s achievement is accompanied by the sum of $1,000.
 The recipient will be expected to present her/his paper at the first CMCL colloquium in the Fall 2010 semester.

-What to do: Submit three hard copies of the seminar paper to Prof. Calloway-Thomas’s mailbox with a separate title sheet including:
+What to do: Submit three hard copies of the seminar paper to Prof. Karen Bowdre’s mailbox with a separate title sheet including:

 1) the name of the award;